Huhngoku/ADVOCATE/README.md

 - -d [level]: output level, 0: silent, 1: results, 2: errors, 3: info, 4: debug, default: 2
 - -f: if set, the analyzer assumes a fifo ordering of messages in the buffer of buffered channels.
 This is not part of the [Go Memory Mode](https://go.dev/ref/mem), but should follow from the implementation.
 For this reason, it is only an optional addition.
 - -n: If an analysis is run, a rewritten trace can be direcly created in the program.
 If the rewrite should not be done based on the direct analysis, but on a given trace and result file, -n must be set.
 In this case no analysis is run. -r and -i must be set.
+- -c: Normally, we assume the order of critical sections as fixed.
+By setting -c, we ignore this, and assume we can reorder critical sections of different routines.
+This can help us to find bugs, that cannot be found without it, but it can also lead to false positives.
 - -r [file]: Path to the analysis result file.
 Only needed if -n is set.
 The analysis will create two result files `result_readable.log` and `result_machine.log`.
 Here `result_machine.log` must be used.
 - -i [index]: Index of the bug that will be reproduced.
 Only needed if n is set.
 1 based.